Given a precious pool called tank and a secondary pool called sink:

 sudo -u twin zelta sync -S ssd1/vm/win11.belltower.atlantis2 host2:ssd2/vm/win11.belltower.atlantis2

-On host2
+On host2:

 sudo zfs set readonly=off ssd2/vm/win11.belltower.atlantis2